Ruben Boumtje-Boumtje

-Ruben Bertrand Boumtje-Boumtje (born May 20, 1978) is a Cameroonian professional basketball executive and former player who last served as the assistant general manager of the Delaware Blue Coats of the NBA G League.
+Ruben Bertrand Boumtje-Boumtje (born 20 May 1978) is a Cameroonian professional basketball executive and former player who last served as the assistant general manager of the Delaware Blue Coats of the NBA G League.
 He played college basketball for the Georgetown Hoyas and professionally in the National Basketball Association (NBA) for the Portland Trail Blazers.
 Boumtje-Boumtje retired in November 2011 at age 33 due to a heart condition.

-High school and college career
+High school and college

 Boumtje-Boumtje attended Archbishop Carroll High School in Washington, D.C. for one year.
-He played college basketball at Georgetown University and holds career averages of 9.6 points and 6.8 rebounds per game.
-He ranks fourth on the Hoyas' all-time blocked shots list with 255, behind Patrick Ewing, Alonzo Mourning and Dikembe Mutombo.
+He played college basketball at Georgetown University and holds career averages of 9.6 points and 7.0 rebounds per game.
+He currently ranks fifth on the Hoyas' all-time blocked shots list with 255, behind Patrick Ewing, Alonzo Mourning, Dikembe Mutombo, and Roy Hibbert.

 Professional career

 NBA

-Boumtje-Boumtje was selected in the 2001 NBA Draft by the Portland Trail Blazers with the 50th overall pick and participated in 44 games over three seasons from 2001 to 2004.
-What ended up being his final regular season NBA game took place on December 20, 2003 while the Blazers visited the San Antonio Spurs in a losing effort; Boumtje-Boumtje recorded one foul and one missed field goal in four minutes of playing time.
+Boumtje-Boumtje was selected in the 2001 NBA draft by the Portland Trail Blazers with the 50th overall pick and participated in 44 games over three seasons from 2001 to 2004.
+What ended up being his final regular season NBA game took place on December 20, 2003, while the Blazers visited the San Antonio Spurs in a losing effort; Boumtje-Boumtje recorded one foul and one missed field goal in four minutes of playing time.
 On January 21, 2004, when he was traded along with guard Jeff McInnis to the Cleveland Cavaliers in exchange for small forward Darius Miles.

 He was waived soon afterwards, having never played a game for them.
 In July 2005, Boumtje-Boumtje was drafted in the 2005 AAPBL Draft but the league folded before a game was even played.
 On August 22, 2005, it was announced the Orlando Magic had signed him to a contract of undisclosed terms.
 He had played five games with them during the 2005 Reebok Vegas Summer League while averaging 4.8 points, shooting 56.3 percent of his field goals (9-of-16), and 3.6 rebounds in 16.8 minutes per game.